Criminal exploitation

 Adult criminals use children to do crimes because they believe that children are easily bullied, they won't go to the police, and they don't need to be paid much.

-Children may receive some money but are also threatened with violence, terrorised, attacked or told they need to work to pay off imaginary debts.
+Children may receive some money but are also threatened with violence, attacked or told they need to work to pay off supposed debts.
 Friends and family members may also be threatened or attacked.

 Crucial: In an emergency, don't worry about getting in trouble.
 Dial 999 and get help.

 Drugs and alcohol are often involved when young people get into trouble.
-They can make it harder to resist pressure and easier to act in way that is impulsive, aggressive, or dangerous.
-They lower inhibitions and make it harder to think clearly about a situation.
+They can make it harder to resist pressure and easier to act in ways that are dangerous.

-Crucial: Young People can access support directly to help with substance misuse, their own or someone else's, from specialist support services or the Targeted Youth Support Service.
+Crucial: Young People can access support directly to help with substance use, their own or someone else's, from Cranstoun Here4YOUTH or the Targeted Youth Support Service.

 Find out more